WHAT IS IN THIS LEAFLET

 - tumours in the pituitary gland

-- yellowing of the skin and/or eyes (cholestatic jaundice) with previous oestrogen use or during pregnancy
+- yellowing of the skin and/or eyes (cholestatic jaundice) with previous estrogen use or during pregnancy

 - a high level of triglycerides (fats) in the blood